Voljega/BestArcade/README.md

 ## Best Arcade Tool

-These tool handle two types of usage :
+This tool handles two types of usage :
 - generate retroarch sorted romsets (fbneo, mame2003, mame2003plus, mame2010, regular mame) keeping only the games referenced in the [BestArcade list](https://docs.google.com/spreadsheets/d/1S5qAI-TEl7wfqg6w9VNEwKciMGUtw40n9PS4xslkG3s/edit?usp=sharing), above and equal to the working state level you choose.
 - generate dedicated romsets : custom mame based on Best Arcade list, neo geo aes set, atomiswave set, naomi set, handheld set

-FbNeo version currently tested is Jun 13th, 2023 Handheld supported romset is currently at mame 0.255 level
+FbNeo version currently tested is Apr 30th, 2024 Handheld supported romset is currently at mame 0.265 level

 ### WHAT THIS TOOL DOESN'T DO :
 - It's not clrmamepro and will not check that your romsets files are in the right version number
 - It only works with non-merged sets, split and merged sets are not supported, use clrmamepro to generate non-merged sets if needed.
 However very few clones ares used, so it should be mostly ok with other type of sets.
-- CHD are handled, decompressed CHD folder for each games must be located directly inside romset directory (i.e your romset directory should contain `kinst.zip` rom and `kinst` chd folder at the same level)
+- CHD are handled, decompressed CHD folder for each games must be located inside your CHD folder or will default to romset directory (i.e your CHD directory should contain `kinst.zip` rom and `kinst` chd folder at the same level)
-- It only works on Windows, well it should work on Linux by launching it manually with Python 3.7, but it needs testing to be sure.
-Please contact me through isues if you manage to make it work or encounter bugs
+- You can excude CHD games from generation if that's what you want

 ### WHAT THIS TOOL DO :